welvet/SillyTavern-MessageSummarize/README.md

 - If you use Context Shifting, performing the summarizations each time breaks it unless you include your static World Info in the summarization prompt.
 I've added this as a configuration option.
 - If a message is too small, it is still summarized for short-term memory even if it isn't relevant.
 I've added a config setting to exclude messages under a given token length.
 - If a summarization is wrong, it can affect subsequent messages.
 I've added a menu button to regenerate a summary if needed.
+- If you want to add the extension to an existing chat, summarization might take awhile.
+The extension will only summarize messages until it reaches the desired limits, and you can stop it at any time.

 ### Current Features
 - Automatically handles swiping, editing, and deleting messages.